 - Lease data collection (3-4 months)

 Given the project duration, adhering to a strict timeline is essential to stay on track.
 There are several factors that impact the length of the various stages.
-Some notable drivers include:
+Some portfolios will need additional time to abstract required information from leases and to configure and test systems.

 - Variety of lease types (operating vs. capital, real estate vs. equipment, embedded lease, variable payment leases)